ArtKop/AcoBotWebVersion/readme.md

   > **_NOTE:_** When the experiment is finished, a folder containing all the images of the experiment will be created in the DataCollecting folder and a csv data file containing the collected displacement data will be created in the DataCollecting folder.
 The data file will be useful in the following experiment.

-- <a href="#Model fitting">Model fitting</a>: Model fitting is the final preparation step before conducting the object manipulation experiment: the collected displacement data is fitted to a statistical model using the [LOWESS](https://www.itl.nist.gov/div898/handbook/pmd/section1/pmd144.htm) method (with degree=2, span=0.5).
+- <a href="#Model fitting">Model fitting</a>: Model fitting is the final preparation step before conducting an object manipulation experiment: the collected displacement data is fitted to a statistical model using the [LOWESS](https://www.itl.nist.gov/div898/handbook/pmd/section1/pmd144.htm) method (with degree=2, span=0.5).

   - First, choose the displacement data file achived from the <a href="#Data Collecting">Data Collecting</a>.